-The OPI has created webinars on the new entrance and exit criteria to assist schools and districts with these processes as they implement the revised proficiency criteria changes in the 2017-2018 2019-2020 school year.
+The OPI has created webinars on the new entrance and exit criteria to assist schools and districts with these processes as they implement the changes in the 2017-2018 school year.

 2. SEA Support for English Learner Progress

 (ESEA section 3113(b)(6)): Describe how the SEA will assist eligible entities in meeting: